abstracta/selenium-jenkins-ansible/getting-started/README.md

 Once you've done that, click the *Save* button and click on *Build Now*.

 Now sit back and watch your first Jenkins pipeline come to life!

+It will run the tests we provided and create an allure report containing the results which can be viewed in the url that will be notified via mail.